 This module will provide the student with an overview of the current technologies used for the characterisation of materials.
 The principles and instrumentation used in surface analysis, polymorphism, trace analysis and polymer characterisations will be studied.
 A wide range of surface analysis techniques such as microscopy and micrometric techniques will be covered, specifically specifically their use, sample requirements, principles and limitations.
 Examples of industrial applications of these techniques will be given, from raw materials and product characterisation to trace analysis and impurity determinations.
 On successful completion of this module, a student will be able to:

 Applicants for entry to this programme should hold a Bachelor's degree at honours level 8 with a minimum award of a 2.2, or an equivalent qualification.
 Analytical science should have been a significant component of the degree or other programme of study leading to the award.
 In addition, two years relevant industrial or similar experience is required.

 In the case of an applicant who does not have a degree qualification at the appropriate level, but has a significant degree of relevant work experience, Accreditation of Prior Experiential Learning (APEL) may be taken into consideration by the programme board.

-Upon successful completion of this programme, the student may elect to pursue the Postgraduate Diploma / M. Sc. in Analytical Science with Quality Management at WIT.
+Upon successful completion of this programme, the student may elect to pursue the Postgraduate Diploma / M. Sc. in Analytical Science with Quality Management at SETU Waterford.
 As the three modules on this Certificate programme are also taken in the Postgraduate Diploma/M.Sc., the student can apply to transfer to that programme.
-Any progression will be in accordance with WIT guidelines.
+Any progression will be in accordance with SETU Waterford guidelines.